SimZhou/Master-fyp/README.md

 Research Steps:
 1. Crawling Financial & Business & Market news from fin websites，e.g SinaFinance, jrj, etc.
 2. Do word-embedding with pre-trainned massive Chinese word vector provided by Li (2018).
 3. Adopting LSTM, with Self-Attensive Mechenism provided by Google, I aggregate those word-vectors into sentence vectors, and then document vectors.
-Then an activation function is applied to train the model aligned with market change (either 0 for decline, 1 for rise) (Yang, etc., 2016).
+Then an activation function is applied to train the model aligned with market change (either 0 for decline, 1 for rise) (Yang, etc., 2016). </br>
-(4.)
-Adding technical indicators, in order to increase the accuracy. (if time is permitted)
+4. *Adding technical indicators, in order to increase the accuracy. (if time is permitted)*